January 2019 application deadline: Dec. 28

 It makes you accountable.

-How do you ensure you persuade that elephant to move?
+How do you ensure that your elephant moves?
 Get It Done participants report their progress to the private program website once a day, five days a week.
 You determine how much time you’re able to spend and how many words you can produce, then you report your progress every day.
-Over the last five years, just about every participant has told me that this step alone is what’s changed their writing life.
+Since I started this program, just about every participant has told me that this step alone is what’s changed their writing life.

 is perfect for you if…